STUDENT/PARENT HANDBOOK -

 - Test Administration – Fall (September) and Spring (March)

-- The benchmark assessments will be administered by the Education Specialist or parent within the set testing window.
+- The benchmark assessments will be administered by the TOR or parent within the set testing window.
 There are ten school days within the testing window.
 Students are given five school days to complete the math assessment and five school days to complete the reading assessment.

 - Students enrolled after the winter break will only take the i-Ready benchmark assessments in the Spring.

-- Education Specialists must make sure each student on their roster (grades 2-11) have completed the assessments within the set testing windows.
+- TORs must make sure each student on their roster (grades 2-11) have completed the assessments within the set testing windows.
 Parents will have 10 school days to administer the test.

 Kindergarten and First Grade Paper Pencil Benchmark Assessments

 Students in kindergarten and first grade will take a grade level appropriate benchmark assessment in the Fall (September) and Spring (March) to assess progress and growth.
-The paper pencil assessments will be administered by the students’ ESs.
+The paper pencil assessments will be administered by students’ TORs.

 Student Testing Participation Requirement